 - Large Square Footage in Unit: 39%

-Sure millennials may be more connected, conscious, and (honestly) conflicted than generations before, but at the end of the day, we all seem to want the same things.
+Sure millennials may be more connected, conscious, and (honestly) conflicted than generations before, but at the end of the day, marketing to them can take similar shapes we are used to since we all seem to want the same things.